helm/helm-www/content/en/docs/helm/helm_lint.md

       --strict                    fail on lint warnings -f, --values strings            specify values in a YAML file or a URL (can specify multiple) --with-subcharts            lint dependent charts
+      --lint-ignore-file          path to .helmlintignore file to specify ignore patterns
 ```

 ### Options inherited from parent commands